louloulin/ai-chain/docs/README.md

 # ai-chain 🚀
-> ai-chain fork ai-chain with extensions
+> ai-chain fork llm-chain with extensions

 `ai-chain` is a collection of Rust crates designed to help you create advanced LLM applications such as chatbots, agents, and more.
 As a comprehensive LLM-Ops platform we have strong support for both cloud and locally-hosted LLMs.
 We also provide robust support for prompt templates and chaining together prompts in multi-step chains, enabling complex tasks that LLMs can't handle in a single step.
 We also provide vector store integrations making it easy to give your model long-term memory and subject matter knowledge.
 This empowers you to build sophisticated applications.